 More than 2 million twinkling lights, nightly snowfall, and beautiful dancing fountains at Gaylord National’s Christmas on the Potomac.
 ICE! returns with 2 million pounds of ice sculptures and 5 ice slides plus a new skating rink, Christmas show, and adorable Rudolph theme.
 Follow the link for ticket prices and hours, and consider turning your visit into a National Harbor weekend getaway.

 The Holiday Tuba Carol Fest is an annual gathering of musicians in historic Lincoln Square playing carols around the Christmas tree.
+The Tuba Fest is just one of the ways to enjoy Christmas fun on a holiday visit to Gettysburg.
 Musicians from elementary schoolers to seniors play tubas and instruments in the same family (euphonium, baritone, and sousaphone) while visitors sing along.
 After the show, explore the downtown shops and restaurants, or stay overnight and visit Gettysburg’s historic sites too.
-Gettysburg is also a fun foodie destination.
+Gettysburg is also a fun foodie destination, perfect for a weekend getaway from the Washington DC region.

 Historic Homes of Virginia, Multiple Locations and Dates